tracyscott/RainbowStudio/README.md

 1. Using IntelliJ, import Maven project from the cloned RainbowStudio directory
 2. In the IntelliJ project, add run configuration using Maven template and enter 'compile exec:java' in command line field

+Changes:

+1. When making changes, do not forget to re-build the project either using command line or IntelliJ.

 Helpful links for Linux environments:

 1. JDK 8: https://www.javahelps.com/2015/03/install-oracle-jdk-in-ubuntu.html